 subscription/push_request_latencies

-To access higher outstanding message limits, push subscribers must acknowledge more than 99% of the messages they receive.
+To access higher outstanding message limits, push subscribers must acknowledge more than 99% of the messages that they receive.

 You can calculate the fraction of messages that subscribers acknowledge using the Monitoring Query Language.
 The following MQL query creates a chart with the fraction of messages that subscribers acknowledge on a subscription: